~ Beth Cole, “Illumination”

 It was on my way from the chapel back to the cabins, a short walk through the woods at Quaker Haven Camp in Northern Indiana.
 I was eight years old.
 We had just been released–finally!–from the obligatory chapel session where things were obligatorily said like, “Jesus died for your sins.”
 The camp director gave us an extra hour of free time until lights-out since it was the last night.
-Unassuming, I began to hurry back to the cabin to get my flashlight and burglar attire to play capture the flag.
+Unassuming, I began to hurry back to the cabin to get my flashlight and all-black burglar attire to play capture the flag.
 Then—I froze.

 I was stuck staring at something invisible and everywhere, at nothing and everything.
 It was kind of like the Holy Spirit people at church always talked about, but perhaps more like the Holy Spirit.
 There were trees.
 There was transcendence.
 The earth had lost its horizons.
 My vision stretched the present into forever and rebounded back.
 And I saw everything again, as if for the first time.
 I’m almost tempted to describe it as an “out-of-body experience,” but it was more like the exact opposite.
 It’s not that I was seeing myself from without so much as I, indeed everything, was being seen, known (something like 1 Corinthians 13:12).
 But even that doesn’t do it justice, because it wasn’t like discovering the presence of someone who was spying on me from behind the trees.
 It was more like discovering the presence of Presence itself.